malloc47/befunge.py/readme.md

 (which can be toggled), `befunge.py` will treat all non-instruction symbols as noops, not just the space character.

+Though not extensively compared, this implementation shares some aspects in common with [befungee][4] and the [online JavaScript][5] befunge interpreter.
+These programs appear to make similar tradeoffs relative to the C reference implementation, and fail on similar programs.

 ## Usage

 Any befunge code can be run from the command line with